The Best Waterfall Hikes in Marin County

-Cascade Falls is an easy and quick hike for casual hikers in Fairfax, and you might even see the rare and endangered steelhead trout flopping through the waterfalls.
+Cascade Falls is an easy 1.7 mile out and back hike for casual hikers in Fairfax, and you might even see the rare and endangered steelhead trout flopping through the waterfalls.
 It’s natural for them here in their habitat.
-Parking can be found at the Canyon Road and Cascade Drive trailheads, and a cool wooden bridge highlights the easily walkable path.
+Parking can be found both at the Canyon Road or Cascade Drive trailheads, and a cool wooden bridge highlights the easily walkable path.

 Another light and easy, 1.3-mile hike for adventurers of any level or age, Fairway Falls is a new waterfall area near Novato, just opened to the public in recent years.
 This hiking trail follows a small, adorable stream with plenty of tiny lizards scurrying alongside, and a rewarding, gorgeous waterfall at the end of the path.

 Redwood-covered mountain panoramas provide the scenery along your hike to Larkspur’s Dawn Falls, a really cool waterfall formation that goes off in 19 different directions simultaneously like a piece of modern art.
 This short hike is simple yet amazingly scenic, and the trails are very well defined.

 Bolinas’ Alpine Dam is not a natural waterfall but a 150-foot man-made one at a dam at the Alpine Lake reservoir.
 But it’s still a spectacular spot for fishing, swimming and hikes along the amazingly deep blue waters, plus views of the really powerful and enormous falls.